sourcegraph/codenotify/README.md

 file.go @alice
 file.go @bob

-# A rule can match files in subdirectories of the CODENOTIFY file's directory.
+# A rule can match files in subdirectories of the CODEPROS file's directory.
 # Example:
 subdir/file.go @alice
-# Alternatively, you can place a CODENOTIFY file in the subdirectory.
+# Alternatively, you can place a CODEPROS file in the subdirectory.

-# A rule can not match files in parent directories of the CODENOTIFY file.
+# A rule can not match files in parent directories of the CODEPROS file.
 # Example: @wont-match won't be notified of changes to file.go.
 ../file.go @wont-match